yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 }}}
 This works as of pppd 2.4.3

-Generally with PPPoE use LLC and with PPPoA use VC-MUX

-PPPoA VC-MUX will be marginally more efficient and depending on your local exchange should be the best choice.
-But I would experiment with ping times to your first hop.

-Use an MTU of 1500 with PPPoA and 1492 with PPPoE, it has been suggested also that using 1462 for PPPoA and 1454 for PPPoE may be even more efficient due to the fact that the packets have to be divided into ATM cells of 53 bytes.

 '''Set up your wan configuration (PPPoE + PPPoA)'''

 Go to /etc/config and type vi network to edit network configuration and add: